Facebook's Mark Zuckerberg Is Obsessed With Winning

 “Everyone around us was taking sides: Team Human and Team Machine.”

-Zuckerberg explained that he keeps a game called Ricochet Robots set up in his living room and he and his wife, Priscilla Chan play often.
+Zuckerberg explained that he keeps a game called Ricochet Robots set up in his living room and he and his wife, Priscilla Chan, play often.

 “It gets extremely competitive.
 We play with these friends, and one of them is a genius at this.
 Playing with him is just infuriating.”